EXTENDED BUSINESS HOURS

 Listen to article

-Custom Range Hood covers have become increasingly popular, particularly because they allow homeowners to achieve the exact look they are going for.
-Gone are the days of mounting an insert range hood into cabinets, or leaving a wall mounted range hood bare.
+Custom range hoods and DIY Range Hood covers have become increasingly popular, particularly because they allow homeowners to achieve the exact look they are going for.
+Gone are the days of mounting an insert range hood into cabinets or leaving a wall-mounted range hood bare.
 The range hood and range combination is the focal point of a kitchen, and a custom range hood cover can turn these appliances into beautiful conversation starters.
 Afterall, the true language of luxury is owning timeless custom pieces.

 How to Build a DIY Range Hood Cover?